-Is there a way to donate offline?
+Is there another way to donate?

 How can I help if I’m broke?

 We appreciate the thought!
 If you are listener of our podcast, one of the nicest things you can do for us is to rate and review our podcast on your service of choice (iTunes, Stitcher, etc).
 That makes it more likely for new listeners to discover us.
-Also, since we aren’t fans of advertising, the best way for other potential donors to find us if for you to tell your friends, share links to our content, etc.
+Also, since we aren’t fans of advertising, the best way for other potential donors to find us is for you to tell your friends, share links to our content, etc.

 If you wish to lend us psychological support, simply drop us a line.